Peronosclerospora philippinensis: Life cycle

 Infection begins when conidia from nearby infected plants or those carried by the wind enter through the stomata by landing and developing a germ tube or hypha.
 The conidia germinate optimally in the early morning and with a high relative humidity.
 The haustoria extend from the hyphae of the mycelium and systemically invade the rest of the plant, draining nutrients.

 Eventually, from the stomata, hyphae extend out and elongate, branching into sterigmata or conidiophores (spore-bearing structures).
 These then asexually bud into conidium spores.
 These structures create the characteristic grayish-white down-like appearance of downy mildew.
 Unlike other oomycetes, or Peronosclerospora, P. philippinensis is not known to produce oospores.
 There is no known sexual stage of the life cycle for P. philippinensis.

 In dry seasons, there is low infection.
 Maximum sporulation occurs in the late hours of the night and early morning, typically at 2-3AM with high humidity and moisture or dew.
 The conidia are then spread via air currents or wind.

 Infection occurs most in the summer, peaking in July.

 Transmission via seeds occurs with infection in the pericarp.

 Epidemiology

 Philippine downy mildew can be found in China, India, Indonesia, Nepal, Pakistan, Thailand, and in the Philippines.
 Currently, there are no known cases of the disease occurring within the United States.

 In Nepal, there was a large epidemic in 1967, followed by a couple more in 1970 and 1973.
-A large epidemic in the Philippines from 1974-1975 devastated the national agricultural maize crop, costing the country millions in yield.
+A large epidemic in the Philippines from 1974 to 1975 devastated the national agricultural maize crop, costing the country millions in yield.

 There is limited information on diseases of P. philippinensis.